razanjoshi/StoreApp/README.md

 ## Acknowledgments

-* You can use mailtrap SMTP to trigger email after you have created a product once u logged in.
+* You can use Mailtrap SMTP to trigger email after you have created a product once u logged in.
 In config/environments/*.rb specify ActionMailer defaults for your development or staging servers:
 ```
 config.action_mailer.delivery_method = :smtp